Skip to content

 6 Test sensitivity label auto-labeling for NPI content Documents containing NPI patterns are automatically labeled Recommended

-7 Test incident response plan covers Copilot NPI scenarios Plan includes Copilot-specific scenarios with all notification timelines (72-hour vendor, 30-day customer) Recommended
+7 Test incident response plan covers Copilot NPI scenarios Plan includes Copilot-specific scenarios with notification procedures per amended Reg S-P Recommended

 8 Test information barrier enforcement in Copilot Copilot does not surface NPI across barrier boundaries Recommended

-9 Run tabletop exercise for Copilot NPI breach Exercise tests 72-hour vendor notification and 30-day customer notification timelines with documented outcomes Regulated
+9 Run tabletop exercise for Copilot NPI breach Exercise tests incident response procedures including service provider notification and customer notification timelines Regulated

 10 Verify real-time NPI access monitoring Sentinel alerts trigger for anomalous Copilot NPI access patterns Regulated